mrhosier42/tag/README.md

 # README

 # Tool-Assisted Grading (TAG)
-### Welcome to TAG, a web-based application designed to assist professors and teaching assistants in grading and evaluating students in the University of Memphis's Capstone Course.
+TAG is a web-based application designed to assist professors and teaching assistants in evaluating and grading students.
+With this application, you can manage grading student an client survey survey's served by Qualtrics (and more features to come).

-Using the Ruby on Rails web application framework, TAG manages all back-end and front-end functions, streamlining the grading process and providing a comprehensive tool for managing student evaluations.

-With TAG, grading is easier, faster, and more efficient than ever before.
-We hope you find this tool useful and welcome any feedback or suggestions for improving it.
+This application is

 ## Prerequisites
 * List any prerequisites required to run your project, such as software and hardware requirements.

-* Node (version X or higher)
+* Node (version 19.6.0 or higher)
-* Ruby (version X or higher)
+* Ruby (version 3.2.0 or higher)
-* Rails (version X or higher)
+* Rails (version 7.0.4.3 or higher)
-* Yarn (version X or higher)
+* Yarn (version 1.22.19 or higher)
 * Python (version X or higher)

 # Installation